Choosing Soil for Bonsai Trees

 Moler changes colour quite dramatically when wet and this is very helpful to decide when watering is required.

-Moler has a pale orange colour that is less than ideal but when mixed with other products this is of little consequence.
+Moler has a pale orange colour that is less than ideal but the colour fades in time leaving a more natural appearance.
+When mixed with other products this is of little consequence.

 Moler is very cheap and light-weight and should be considered a very valuable component in most bonsai soils.
 It also makes a very good addition to orchid growing soils and is perfect for hydroponics.

 Over the years Graham has studied horticulture professionally and has been experimenting relentlessly with different growing mediums.
 This has involved careful observation of thousands of bonsai trees, seedlings, cuttings and collected material.
-Having used every available product in a plethora of combinations with most plants cultivated as bonsai, Graham has a deep, broad and intimate understanding of exactly how things work.
+Having used every available product in endless combinations with most plants cultivated as bonsai, Graham has a deep, broad and intimate understanding of exactly how things work.

-Five years ago we began looking into the possibility of offering ready-to-use blended soils for bonsai that would take the guess work out of which soil to use in any given situation.
+Prior to 2004 we began looking into the possibility of offering ready-to-use blended soils for bonsai that would take the guess work out of which soil to use in any given situation.
 Drawing on Graham’s extensive experience and our access to some excellent quality materials we began blending soil mixes and testing them in our nursery.
-Launched in 2010 our blended soils have been a massive success.
+Launched in 2006 our blended soils have been a massive success.
 Customer feedback has been universally positive.
+Over the years we have continued to refine our formulas to give excellent results in infinately variable circumstances.
+As of 2020 our soils significantly out-perform our early products and bulk buying on a massive scale has allowed us to reduce the price by nearly 10% over the retail price of 14 years ago.

-Our blended soil mixes are offered on the basis of their moisture retention and drainage capacity with No1 being the most moisture retentive and No3 having the best drainage.
+Our blended soil mixes are offered on the basis of their moisture retention and drainage capacity with No1 being the most moisture retentive with the finest particle structure and No3 having the best drainage and coarsest structure.
 A special mix is also available for Shohin bonsai that offer unique challenges with their diminutive pots.

-Our soil mixes are carefully prepared in-house, with top-quality materials all sourced from U.K manufacturers.
+Our soil mixes are carefully prepared in-house, with top-quality materials largely sourced from U.K manufacturers.
 This ensures the very best quality control, less transportation costs, no import tax and so a cheaper price to our customers.
-Most of the cost of Japanese soils is transportation, handling and tax.
+Our soil mixes have become the most popular products of their type in UK bonsai and we sell dozens of tons every year.
+Some coustomers buy our mixes by the pallet!

 This fine particle mix is designed for trees that need lots of water in summer.
 Highly absorbent, No1 has the highest AFP of any fine-grained bonsai soil mix.
 It is designed with a very high CEC to keep bonsai trees healthy by getting the very best from the fertilizers you use.